Stocks & Bonds, Mutual Funds & Wire Transfers

-A gift of stock before December 31 could be your best way to maximize tax savings and meet your charitable giving goals this year.
+A gift by year end could be the best way to maximize tax savings and meet your annual charitable giving goals

-Many supporters prefer to give appreciated securities directly to WaterWatch rather than sell them and donate their proceeds, as this allows for certain tax benefits and can help diversify your assets.
-If you own securities that have lost value, you can sell the stock, take the capital loss deduction, and make a gift to WaterWatch.
+Many supporters prefer to give appreciated securities directly to WaterWatch rather tham sell them and donate their proceeds, as this may allow for certain tax benefits and can help diversify your assets.
+If you own securities that have lost value, you may be able to sell the stock, take the capital loss deduction, and make it a gift to WaterWatch.

-Or, if your securities have appreciated in value — that is, they are worth more now than at the time of purchase — they may be donated to WaterWatch and you can take a tax deduction for the full fair market value of the securities.
-Plus, capital gains taxes no longer apply when the security is donated rather than sold — a win-win all around!
+OR, if your securities have appreciated in value - that is, they are worth more now than at the time of purchase - they may be donated to WaterWatch and you may be able to take a deduction for the full fair market value of the securities.
+Plus, capital gains taxes no longer apply when the security is donated rather than sold - a win-win all around!

 Whether your stocks are held by yourself or are kept with a bank/broker-dealer, it is important that you notify WaterWatch in advance of making a gift of securities.
 This will help to ensure that proper crediting and timely acknowledgement take place.

 If you would like to make a gift of stocks, bonds, and/or mutual funds, please have the funds transferred directly from your account to WaterWatch's.
 Contact Neil Brandt, Development Director, for account information.